biolab/orange-web2/public/blog/2023-09-fairness-dataset-bias/2023-09-18-fairness-dataset-bias.md

 Artificial intelligence and machine learning are increasingly used in everyday decisions that deeply impact individuals.
 This includes areas like employment, court sentencing, and credit application approvals.
 It's crucial that these decision-making tools don't favor certain demographic groups over others.

 Bias in machine learning can stem from multiple sources.
 It might arise from skewed training data or the model's design.
-This bias can result in unequal model outcomes: unprivileged groups might receive lower salaries despite having similar qualifications as privileged ones or face longer prison sentences for identical crimes.
+This bias can result in unequal model outcomes: members of unprivileged groups might receive lower salaries despite having similar qualifications as those in privileged ones or face longer prison sentences for identical crimes.
 Such biases can significantly affect individuals' lives.

 For example, in the "Adult" dataset, a notable bias exists between male and female genders.
-When predicting if a person's salary is "> 50K" or "≤ 50K", females tend to be classified as "≤ 50K" more frequently than their male counterparts with similar attributes.
+When predicting if a person's salary is "> 50K" or "≤ 50K", females tend to be classified as "≤ 50K" more frequently than their male counterparts.
 This disparity showcases the dataset's bias, which can lead to biased and unfair predictions.

+Another example, in a popular "COMPAS" dataset, bias exists between African American and Caucasian defendants.
+When predicting the likelihood of recidivism, African American defendants tend to be falsely classified as "high risk" more frequently than Caucasian defendants while Caucasian defendants are falsely classified as "low risk" more frequently than African American defendants.
+This disparity showcases a type of bias, that we don't want to see in our models.

 ### But why is it a problem to have models that reflect real-world bias?